ayushqui/TKT/DOCS/COMPILATION_GUIDELINE.md

 ## CONCLUSION:

 This is a crash course guide to get you comfortable working with the TKT kernel, and should for the most part, get you to a working kernel build.
-This is by no means a full on official step by step guide of how to compile a kernel, the TKG way or the standard Linux way.
+This is by no means a full on official step by step guide of how to compile a kernel, the TKT way or the standard Linux way.
 This is a project that I (ETJAKEOC) have taken my time to generate in order to help me bring more users to the same project that brings me great joy using my computer.
-I have noticed many performance boosts using the TKG kernel over the stock kernel on my machines, and love the install script and it`s options.
+I have noticed many performance boosts using the TKT kernel over the stock kernel on my machines, and love the install script and it`s options.
 This is why I forked it and wrote up this guide to go alongside it, in an attempt to encourage others to play with their kernels, and show that that it is not a scary place to work in.

 ## SUPPORT: